gullwings13/weather-app/README.md

 #### Make sure you follow all of these steps!

-For this homework you'll be using the Open Weather Data API.
+For this lab you'll be using the Open Weather Data API.
 In order to use it, please follow these steps:

 1. Sign up for a free [Open Weather Map](https://home.openweathermap.org/users/sign_up) account!
 2. Once you've signed up, you're given an [API key](https://home.openweathermap.org/api_keys).
 Copy that API key and keep track of it somewhere!